Partners In Peace

 As a part of our commitment to making our world a better place, From War to Peace is honored to donate a portion of its profits to peace and social justice organizations.
 In some circumstances From War To Peace will share as much as 20% of gross revenues with its Partners in Peace.
 We have chosen a number of organizations as recipients of these funds, organizations with a proven track record of making a difference in our world.

-Homeboy Industries, Los Angeles, California, USA: Jobs not Jails: Homeboy Industries assists at-risk and formerly gang-involved youth to become positive and contributing members of society through job placement, training and education.
+Homeboy Industries, Los Angeles, CA: Jobs not Jails: Homeboy Industries assists at-risk and formerly gang-involved youth to become positive and contributing members of society through job placement, training and education.

 If you are aware of an outstanding Non-Profit Organization that deserves our support, please tell us about them with a nomination using our Contact Us page.